k1yrix/csso-scaleform/README.md

 # CSSO: Scaleform

+> [!WARNING]
+> I may redevelop this addon for v2 as it may be more better that way as v2 full release could be around the corner two beta releases from now

 I present to you all my grandest thing I've ever done since I started modding for source offensive. this is a project that replaces the HUD in source offensive v1.1 with scaleform style (at least crica 2018)

 inspired by [abandonedpool's scaleform hud for csgo demos](https://github.com/abandonedpools/scaleform)